 Featherstone Farm is a small, organic farm located in Rushford, Minnesota.
 Founded in 1997, Featherstone Farm has expanded from three acres, which were tended to by family members, to 140 acres of vegetables and nearly 40 employees.
-The majority of the crops produced on the farm are sold to direct-delivery customers with half of the produce ging to nearly 1,000 Community Supported Agriculture customers, one thind going to 0-095, grocery stores and restaurants, and the remainder going to wholesalers in the Upper Midwest region.
+The majority of the crops produced on the farm are sold to direct-delivery customers with half of the produce going to nearly 1,000 Community Supported Agriculture customers, one third going to co-ops, grocery stores and restaurants, and the remainder going to wholesalers in the Upper Midwest region.

 Featherstone Farm is committed to the fair treatment of their employees.

-Practices, pays its immigrant labores an hourly wage rather than engages in direct hiring practices, pays its immigrant labores an hourly wage rather than engaging in the piece work employment that is heavily fromod by others in the vegetable industry, and provides housing for workers who come from Guanaquato, Medico, year after year on 12-A visas through a family network.
+Featherstone engages in direct hiring practices, pays its immigrant laborers an hourly wage rather than engaging in the piece work employment that is heavily favored by others in the vegetable industry, and provides housing for workers who come from Guanajuato, Mexico, year after year on H2-A visas through a family network.
 Housing and other benefits are also provided to long-term employees, some of whom have been with the business for eight to 10 years.
-In addition to traditional benefits such as sick days and workers compensation, Featherstone Farm provides loans to employees who need advances to buy land, cas or other items.
+In addition to traditional benefits such as sick days and workers compensation, Featherstone Farm provides loans to employees who need advances to buy land, cars or other items.

-These types of benefits as well as a positive work environment and open communication contribute to the decisions of many faminowher to remain employed with the business year after year.
-Sizes owner and operator Jack Hedin, "I really think that's got to be the main thing, and I think we's got a very positive spirit of caminardene and cooperation among people that are working."
-Featherstone Farm also offers opportunities for advancement, giving raises and increased responsibility or employees who show initiative and enthusiasm for their work.
-In the temployees who show initiative and enthusiasm for their work.
-In the majority of supervisors on the farm come from within the business.
-He also looks to hire people who are interested in establishing their conforms employed.
+These types of benefits as well as a positive work environment and open communication contribute to the decisions of many farmworkers to remain employed with the business year after year.
+Says owner and operator Jack Hedin, "I really think that's got to be the main thing, and I think we've got a very positive spirit of camaraderie and cooperation among people that are working."
+Featherstone Farm also offers opportunities for advancement, giving raises and increased responsibility to employees who show initiative and enthusiasm for their work.
+In fact, the majority of supervisors on the farm come from within the business.
+He also looks to hire people who are interested in establishing their own farms eventually.

-The leadership at Featherstone Farm strives to benefit everyone at the company rather than focusing on enriching only those at the top liers of employment.
-Wowing forward, Health nopes to expand benefits to employees by offering health insurance, formalizing overtime policies, and increasing wages.
+The leadership at Featherstone Farm strives to benefit everyone at the company rather than focusing on enriching only those at the top tiers of employment.
+Moving forward, Hedin hopes to expand benefits to employees by offering health insurance, formalizing overtime policies, and increasing wages.
 This speaks to the company's commitment to retain employees through fair labor practices.
 Hedin states, "I would hope that if you asked me in three years, I would say that 80 percent of the people have been with us five years or more."

-Featherstone Farm has previously been Food Justice-Certified by the Agricultural Justice Project (AJP), a domestic fair trade label with socal justice principles.
-Featherstone Farm is still recovering from the financial difficulties caused by flash flooding that wiped out the farm and forced Featherstone or telocate-once they're back on their feet, Jack intends to pursue certification by AJP once again.
+Featherstone Farm has previously been Food Justice-Certified by the Agricultural Justice Project (AJP), a domestic fair trade label with social justice principles.
+Featherstone Farm is still recovering from the financial difficulties caused by flash flooding that wiped out the farm and forced Featherstone to relocate-once they're back on their feet, Jack intends to pursue certification by AJP once again.